simaocaixas/Simao/README.md

-# Hi! ✌️ Welcome to my GitHub profile, this is me (not literally:
+# Hi! ✌️ Welcome to my GitHub profile, this is me (not literally):
 * I like studing and going to the gym : )
 * Passionate about A.I and Machine Learning!
 * Looking foward to build my website